Episcopal schools have delivered a model of excellence for 300 years.

 Through word and deed, All Saints' demonstrates and proclaims the unique worth, beauty and dignity of all human beings as creations of a loving, empowering God.
 We believe a diverse and inclusive community is an essential component of a high-caliber education because it provides authentic learning opportunities that inspire rich, open-ended dialogue.

 From the beginning, Episcopal schools were established, not solely as communities for Christians, like a parish church, but as ecumenical and diverse ministries of educational and human formation for people of all faiths and backgrounds.
 As evidence of this, only 12% of our student body is Episcopalian.
-This intentional pluralism is intended to create a culture of belonging where every voice counts, every viewpoint is respected, and each person has a place at the table.
+This intentional pluralism creates a culture of belonging where every voice counts, every viewpoint is respected, and each person has a place at the table.

 Teaching with a balance of faith and reason builds ethical, open-minded leaders who live with profound purpose; therefore, we focus on teaching students how to think, not what to think, developing intellectual empathy and compassion in our students.

 Because religion is so interwoven into the fabric of our humanity and human history, we believe it is vitally important for our students to be religiously literate.
 In an age-appropriate way, we study religion following the Episcopal model of balancing Scripture, tradition, and reason.
 We move from Godly Play (a hands-on method of studying Bible stories) to literacy of the Bible and Christian tradition, and ultimately discussion of the moral, ethical and religious issues facing our young students.

 Service and Social Justice